gitAbid/library-management/README.md

 ### Build & Run

-1. goto project root directory and run `npm install` to download all dependency
+1. Goto project root directory and run `npm install` to download all dependency
-1. create an `.env` file in root directory and setup these environment variables
+1. Create `.env` file in root directory and setup these environment variables

     ```
     MONGO_URL #mongodb connection url